justin-lyon/sf-five9-subscriber/README.md

 ## Event Types

+These Event Type Codes come pre-configured in this repo.
 These are the primary events that the Aura Component monitors for.
 When a message corresponding to these Type Codes is emitted over the websocket, a summary of the message is emitted as a Component Event.
+Manage the Event Type Codes that you are subscribed to by managing FiveNineTypeCode__mdt Records.

+Regardless of the Type Codes in custom metadata, this socket will always observe the '1202' PONG type code.

 Type Codes are Strings unless otherwise specified.